-Through GasLog LNG Services, we provide technical ship management services for three LNG carriers owned by third parties (including the bareboat vessel) in addition to management of the 21 LNG carriers currently operating in our owned fleet (the Solaris is managed by a subsidiary of Shell).
-We supervised the construction by Samsung of each LNG carrier in our managed fleet, and each ship has operated under our technical management since its delivery from the shipyard with the exception of the Solaris.
+Through GasLog LNG Services, we provide technical ship management services for one LNG carrier owned by a third party in addition to management of the 23 LNG carriers currently operating in our owned and bareboat fleet (the Solaris is managed by a subsidiary of Shell).
+We supervised the construction by Samsung or Hyundai of each LNG carrier in our managed fleet, and each ship has operated under our technical management since its delivery from the shipyard with the exception of the Solaris.

-The following table provides information about our managed ships:
+The following table provides information about our managed, third party owned ship (not including the bareboat vessel):

-Vessel Name Year Built Cargo Capacity (cbm) Propulsion GasLog Ownership Ship Owner 1 Methane Kari Elin 2004 138,000 Steam MSL 2 Methane Nile Eagle (1) 2007 145,000 Steam 25.0% Egypt LNG (1) Lepta 3 Methane Julia Louise 2010 170,000 TFDE Shipping
+Cargo GasLog Vessel Name Year Built Capacity (cbm) Propulsion Ownership Ship Owner 1 Methane Nile Eagle (1) 2007 145,000 Steam 25.0% Egypt LNG (1)

 (1) The Methane Nile Eagle is owned by Egypt LNG in which we indirectly hold a 25.0% equity interest.
-BG Asia Pacific Pte.
-Limited, a subsidiary of Shell, and Eagle Gas Shipping Co.
+Shell Integrated Gas Thailand PTE.
+Ltd., a subsidiary of Shell, and Eagle Gas Shipping Co.
 E.S.A., an entity affiliated with the government of Egypt, have 25.0% and 50.0% equity interests, respectively, in Egypt LNG.